mykelalvis/FT/Traveller/WORKING/Mongoose/Mongoose Traveller Core V2.md

 Falling
-A character who falls on a 1-gravity world suffers 1d6 damage per two metres fallen.
+A character who falls on a 1-gravity world suffers 1d6 damage per two meters fallen.
 High- or low-gravity worlds will increase or decrease the damage.
 Look up the size code for the world and the gravity level associated with it on page 170 and multiply the falling damage by the gravity number.
 For a simpler method, round gravity